knpuniversity/oauth/knpu/authorization-code2.rst

         // ...
     }

 Finally, what if the API request itself fails?
-A simple handling might look like this::
+A simple way to handle this might look like this::

     public function countEggs()